TymEK49/RTI_control/README.md

 I would like to say thank you to those people:
 - Piotr Kamoda for initial code to start RTI, schemas and knowledge
 - Sylwester Turski for helping me to manage delays in remote signal
+- Liam Sears for tests and ideas
-- Alen Osmanovic for tests.
+- Alen Osmanovic for tests
+- Roman Majdiš for tests and ideas
 - Rurik Wolfe for updated RTI connector scheme

 This code is free to use but I'll be glad if you buy me coffee or beer 😁